Quafadas/millSite/site/docs/_docs/index.md

 Vanilla mill has a `docJar` task, which generates a jar containing the scaladoc for the module.
 This is fast, but not publishable

-- Out the box, it appears one needs to choose between a markdown preview in editor, or correct publishing.
+- Out the box, the way scaladoc treats assets (images) it appears one needs to choose between a markdown preview in IDE, or correct publishing.
 - Incremental change is _very_ slow, for a non-trivial API, making it awkward to work with.
 - You have to put in the headspace, to figure out where the website is and mangle the path yourself... easy but annoying.